 Verify: in the final phase, you'll verify that the customer’s needs are met through the use of the newly designed process.

 Simulation plays a vital role when it comes to the improvement of processes.
 Simulation techniques are an excellent way to test improvements in a way that’s cost-effective, minimally-invasive and free of risk.

 A simulation is essentially a model that functions to mimic the operation of a proposed or real system.
 A simulation will be time-based and will consider resources and constraints as well as interactions.
 Such software might be used to, for instance, represent the staff assignment within a hospital, or operations within a typical day at a bank.

-Simulation is a powerful tool because you can check and try process changes with ease and at speed.
+Simulation is a powerful process improvement tool because you can check and try process changes with ease and at speed.
 You can gain fast insights to make improvements within your organization.

 Modeling via simulation allows you to gather a huge amount of insight without having to deploy the changes in the real world.
 You’ll save your company money because you’ll never be investing without knowing if your idea is actually workable first.
 Simulation allows you to identify the risks before going into a situation and thus, you can adequately prepare yourself.